 If you aren’t able to help get yourself out of debt, there are services available to you that may be able to offer some relief.

-· Debt settlement.
-Debt settlement is different from credit counseling and debt management programs.
-Debt settlement companies focus on negotiating with your creditors on your behalf in order to reduce the amount you owe, sometimes by a very significant amount.
+There are major differences between debt settlement, credit counseling, and debt management programs.
+Debt settlement companies focus on negotiating with your creditors on your behalf to reduce the amount you owe, sometimes by a very significant amount.
 Debt settlement can help you if you cannot afford to pay your debts in full.

 Not all debt help is created equal.
 And neither are all debt relief firms.
 Walk away from any debt relief firm that: